 Going back to models now, nowhere is this tendency more apparent than in failed mental models.
 When we build modes on erroneous beliefs, they are bound to fail.
 We try to figure out what’s wrong, but since we do so using the same flawed beliefs that created the problem, we don’t get anywhere.
 Eventually, we just give up and settle on one way of doing things and never look back, even when that way never gives us what we really want!

-The only way out of this predicament is to assume that there is a solution, and that the reason you have not found it is because you have one or more beliefs that are faulty.
+The only way out of this predicament is to assume that there is a solution and that the reason you have not found it is that you have one or more beliefs that are faulty.
 The only thing to do is to find those beliefs and correct them.
 Then everything changes.
 Either the solution is immediately clear, or it can be figured out with a little experimentation.
 Unfortunately, few people ever learn to question their most basic beliefs (you know, the ones labeled as facts).
-In actuality, they will more likely defend them to the death, and often do so quite literally.
+In actuality, they will more likely defend them to the death and often do so quite literally.

 So what are the most commonly held beliefs that fail us?
 How did they get that way?
-What should they be replace with?
+What should they be replaced with?
 And how can we go about doing exactly that?
 Read on for answers.

 The Way It Really Is

-Time as it is ordinarily perceived simply doesn’t exist except as an idea.
+Time, as it is ordinarily perceived, simply doesn’t exist except as an idea.
 The fundamental reality is that each individual has one moment, the present, in which all of their conscious experience exists.
 To be more precise, it is a moment point.
 If you ever studied geometry, you will remember that in geometry a point is defined as a location that has no dimensions; neither height, nor width, nor depth.
 It is so small that it simply has no size at all.
 The moment point we call Now is just like that.
 It has no size, or in the case of time, no duration.

-By now you are probably asking yourself how that can be, because your experience seems to negate that assertion.
+By now you are probably asking yourself how that can be because your experience seems to negate that assertion.
 And you’re right.
 Our experience does seem to deny the possibility.
 But it is an illusion.
 While it is not done with smoke and mirrors, other means are used to trick us.
 More on that momentarily.
 First, we need to take a look at what goes on in our moment point of Now.

 The Past Story is our answer to the question, “How did you get here?”